Louis Pesha: Early life

-Pesha was born on August 11, 1868 at Euphemia, Ontario, Canada.
+Pesha was born on August 11, 1868, at Euphemia, Ontario, Canada.
 He worked in farming in the Euphemia area until about 1895, when he learned the photography trade.
 For the next six years, he had studios in Oil Springs, Inwood, Alvinston and Brigden, Ontario.

 His studio

 In 1901, Pesha moved to the United States and settled in Marine City, Michigan.
 He opened a photography studio known as various variations of "The Pesha Postcard Company."

 His primary focus was on photographing commercial ships as they passed in front of his studio, on the Saint Clair River.
 He also traveled around the Great Lakes Basin, photographing railroad stations and buildings in villages, towns, and cities in the United States and his native Canada.
 He would later print his photographs as postcards, selling them to stores and in classified ads in journals and magazines for the public to buy and use.

 Pesha was also known for his trick photography.
 These postcards depicted impossible scenes and played on popular subjects of the time such as flight.

 Following Pesha's death in 1912, his widow continued the business, in Marine City, until about 1920.
-She later moved the business to Detroit, but photopostcards passed out of fashion in the 1920s.
+She later moved the business to Detroit, but photo postcards passed out of fashion in the 1920s.
 The vast majority of his glass negatives were then destroyed.

-His death
+Personal life

+On August 29, 1892, Pesha married Lena E. Fancher of Santena, Illinois.
+They had one child, born in 1901, Lorraine Pesha.

 In 1910, Pesha purchased a White Motor Company steam-powered automobile.
 This was then considered the top of luxury steam cars and was the only one registered in Marine City.
-On October 1, 1912, while visiting his parents' farm in Euphemia, Ontario, he died when his car overturned and his skull was fractured.
+He died after visiting his father's farm when his car overturned and his skull was fractured on October 1, 1912, in an automobile accident near Inwood, Ontario.
 He is buried in a family plot in Shetland, Ontario.

-Family

-On August 29, 1892, Pesha married Lena E. Fancher of Santena, IL.
-They had one child, born in 1901, Lorraine Pesha.